Keratosis Pilaris: Causes, Symptoms & Treatment Options

-Keratosis pilaris, also known as follicular keratosis or lichen pilaris, is a very common skin condition characterized by the appearance of tiny red, or white, bumps on the skin, especially in the arms, buttocks, and legs.
+Keratosis pilaris is a very common skin condition characterized by the appearance of tiny red or white bumps on the skin that are commonly found on the arms, buttocks, and legs.
+It is also referred to as follicular keratosis or lichen pilaris,

-These tiny bumps are very similar to small pimples but do not hurt or itch.
-They occur due to an excessive production of keratin, which ends up accumulating in the hair follicles.
+Keratosis pilaris bumps look very similar to small, pinpoint-like pimples but they do not hurt or itch.
+They are typically caused by an excessive production of keratin, which ends up accumulating in the hair follicles and developing into small bumps.

-Since it is not a serious condition, keratosis pilaris does not, usually, require any type of specific treatment.
-However, if you would like to treat it for aesthetic reasons, a doctor or dermatologist can prescribe medicated creams that help reduce the appearance of the tiny bumps.
+Because it is not a serious condition, keratosis pilaris does not usually require any type of specific treatment.
+However, it can be treated for cosmetic reasons.
+A family doctor or dermatologist can prescribe medicated creams that help reduce the appearance of these tiny bumps and give your skin a smoother-looking appearance.

 Imagem ilustrativa número 2